JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-recommended-structure.md

 * The shared code is generally divided into business logic and UI, and the strategy is to avoid unnecessary dependencies:
   * If all of your apps produced by the KMP project are using shared UI code as well as shared business logic, a single `shared` module for all of your shared code can be sufficient.
-  * If UI for any one of your apps is written using native code (for example, you implemented the iOS UI in pure Swift), it makes sense to separate UI code from business logic to avoid Compose Multiplatform dependencies where they are not needed.
+  * If the UI for any one of your apps is written using native code (for example, you implemented the iOS UI in pure Swift), it makes sense to separate UI code from business logic to avoid Compose Multiplatform dependencies where they are not needed.
-    So you can have a `sharedLogic` and a `sharedUI` module, and add them as dependencies to entry point modules as needed.
+    So you can have a `sharedLogic` and a `sharedUI` module and add them as dependencies to entry point modules as needed.
 * If your project includes server code which should share logic with client apps, the recommended way to structure it is:
   * An `app` folder with entry point modules and client common code modules organized as described above.
   * A `server` module with the server-specific code.
   * A `core` module for code shared between the server and clients, such as models and validation.

-If your project uses older structure, with app entry points and shared code contained in a single module, you can follow guides below to extract the entry points into separate modules.
+If your project uses an older structure, with app entry points and shared code contained in a single module, you can follow the guides below to extract the entry points into separate modules.

 > It is mandatory to separate your Android app entry points from common code if you intend to use Android Gradle Plugin 9 or newer.
 > See our [AGP 9 migration article](multiplatform-project-agp-9-migration.md) for details.